simonprovost/Auto-SKWE/README.md

 ### Install

-Before all, you have to download and install auto-sklearn for python: https://automl.github.io/auto-sklearn/master/installation.html
+Before all, you have to download and install auto-sklearn for python: https://automl.github.io/auto-sklearn/master/installation.html as well as auto-weka http://www.cs.ubc.ca/labs/beta/Projects/autoweka/manual.pdf.
 \
 \
 For MacOSX users: we have concocted a list of steps to follow in order to have auto-sklearn working on your machine: https://gist.github.com/simonprovost/051952533680026b67fa58c3552b8a7b
+.
+Unfortunately for MacOSX users we did not found a way to made auto-weka being able to be run on OSX (i.e: see this issue: https://github.com/automl/autoweka/issues/95).
+However, it does work on Ubuntu 16/18 LTS.

 All the remaining external packages to install can be downloaded as follows:
 ```